Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Solution:

-Task 6.
-Determine the volumes of oxygen and air required to burn 112 cubic meters of divalent carbon monoxide when it contains non-combustible impurities in a volume fraction of 0.50.
+Task 6 .
+Determine the volumes of oxygen and air required for the combustion of 112 cubic meters of divalent carbon monoxide with the content of non-combustible impurities in it in volume fractions of 0.50.

 Solution:

-Task 7.
+Task 7 .
 How will the pressure change in a vessel filled with hydrogen and chlorine gases after they react?
-Is it the same for hydrogen and oxygen?
+Likewise for hydrogen and oxygen?

 Solution:

-Task 8.
-12 liters of a gas mixture of ammonia and tetravalent carbon monoxide at no. have a mass of 18 g.
-How much of each gas is in the mixture?
+Task 8 .
+12 liters of a gas mixture of ammonia and tetravalent carbon monoxide at n.o.s. have a mass of 18 g.
+How much is in the mixture of each of the gases?

 Solution:

-Task 9.
-What amount of water will be obtained as a result of the reaction of 2 g of hydrogen and 24 g of oxygen?
+Task 9 .
+How much water will be obtained as a result of the reaction of 2 g of hydrogen and 24 g of oxygen.

 Solution:

-From the reaction equation it is clear that the number of reactants does not correspond to the ratio of the stoichiometric coefficients in the equation.
-In such cases, calculations are carried out using a substance that is less abundant, i.e., this substance will end up first during the reaction.
-To determine which of the components is deficient, you need to pay attention to the coefficient in the reaction equation.
+It can be seen from the reaction equation that the number of reactants does not correspond to the ratio of stoichiometric coefficients in the equation.
+In such cases, calculations are carried out on the substance, which is less, i.e., this substance will finish first in the course of the reaction.
+To determine which of the components is in short supply, you need to pay attention to the coefficient in the reaction equation.

 Amounts of starting components ν(H 2)=4/2=2 (mol) ν(O 2)=48/32=1.5 (mol)

 However, there is no need to rush.
-In our case, to react with 1.5 moles of oxygen, 3 moles of hydrogen (1.5 2) are needed, but we only have 2 moles, i.e., 1 mole of hydrogen is missing for all one and a half moles of oxygen to react.
-Therefore, we will calculate the amount of water using hydrogen:
+In our case, for the reaction with 1.5 moles of oxygen, 3 moles of hydrogen (1.5 2) are needed, and we have only 2 moles of it, i.e., 1 mole of hydrogen is not enough for all one and a half moles of oxygen to react.
+Therefore, we will calculate the amount of water by hydrogen:

-Problem 10.
+Task 10 .
 At a temperature of 400 K and a pressure of 3 atmospheres, the gas occupies a volume of 1 liter.
-What volume will this gas occupy at zero level?
+What volume will this gas occupy at n.o.s.?

 Solution: